 Companies have reported having to change their recipes as a result of coronavirus.
 With many factories shut down and all the disruptions made to production, recipe changes have been common.
-For people with food allergies this can mean that products they have come to trust are suddenly unsafe.
+For people with food allergies, this can mean that products they have come to trust are suddenly unsafe.
 Now more than ever, checking labels is vital.
-But even more frustrating for many, is the lack of accessibility to products all together.
-“Not all stores are open and even those that are, not all of them are fully stocked.
+But even more, frustrating for many is the lack of accessibility to products altogether.
+“Not all stores are open, and even those that are, not all of them are fully stocked.
 I’ve had trouble accessing and finding some of my favorite brands.
 It’s scary to test new foods, especially right now when healthcare isn’t really accessible.”
 While telehealth has made huge strides and many have come to rely upon skype appointments, this form of healthcare can only go so far.

 “One of the scariest parts of all this might be the ERs – or lack thereof.
-No one ever plans on going into anaphylactic shock but knowing there are trained medical professionals available should it happen, provides a sense of comfort.
+No one ever plans on going into anaphylactic shock but knowing there are trained medical professionals available should it happen provides a sense of comfort.
 The fact that today going to the ER might mean contracting coronavirus is terrifying.
 Especially since I have asthma as well.”
-FARE has released new guidelines for managing anaphylaxis at home in an attempt to keep people from going to the ERs, but with such extreme reactions and such intense outcomes, it’s not easy to wrap your head around the idea of staying home after having an attack.
+FARE has released new guidelines for managing anaphylaxis at home to keep people from going to the ERs.
+Still, with such extreme reactions and such intense outcomes, it’s not easy to wrap your head around the idea of staying home after having an attack.
 “It’s scary to think of what could happen at home.
-Logical or not, being monitored by a doctor just feels safer.”
+Logical or not, being monitored by a doctor feels safer.”

 However, food allergies can also have an unexpected outcome.
 “Sometimes, it’s just plain disappointing.
-My family usually goes out to eat to celebrate birthdays, so during lockdown we’ve been ordering in.
+My family usually goes out to eat to celebrate birthdays, so we’ve been ordering in during the lockdown.
 We usually stick to meat places, somewhere I can order something simple, but with many businesses closed, we’ve started looking for new options.
 It sucks that sometimes I need to eat leftovers while my family is enjoying restaurant food.
-Trusting the restaurant was hard enough when I could talk to the manager, it’s even more difficult now that most ordering is done over the internet.
+Trusting the restaurant was hard enough when I could talk to the manager.
+It’s even more difficult now that most ordering is done over the internet.
 Who knows if anyone even noticed that I left a note about my allergies?”
-Mental health professionals have opened conversations regarding the social affects of having food allergies, but sometimes people don’t realize how difficult it can be.
+Mental health professionals have opened conversations regarding the social effects of having food allergies, but sometimes people don’t realize how difficult it can be.
 “If I’m feeling left out with my own family, imagine how young children must be feeling at birthday parties!”

 Having food allergies has never been simple.
-Not only does it cause fear and anxiety in people of all ages, but it can have very real social affects too.
-But now, with the COVID-19 pandemic, that fear, anxiety and feeling of isolation has only been magnified.
-It is important that we keep in mind our friends and family members who deal with this on a daily basis.
-While we can’t do much to help them now – especially from a distance – showing them that we are there for them and that we support them can go a long way.
+Not only does it cause fear and anxiety in people of all ages, but it can have genuine social effects.
+But now, with the COVID-19 pandemic, that fear, anxiety, and feeling of isolation has only been magnified.
+We must keep in mind our friends and family members who deal with this daily.
+While we can’t do much to help them now – especially from a distance – showing them that we are there for them and supporting them can go a long way.